paulscherrerinstitute/sf_daq_buffer/Readme.md

 # Overview

 Simple server to dump Epics Channel Access data to an HDF5 file.
 The server gets an http callback from the Broker whenever there was an acquisition.

+__Note: THIS IS/WAS A FRIDAY AFTERNOON HACK TO MAKE THE SWISSFEL DAQ WORK__

 The format of the request is as follows:
 ```